-Mason General Hospital & Family of Clinics (MGH&FC) mission statement and set of core values (Mission and Vision) provides the guiding principles for delivering patient care.
+Mason Health's mission statement and set of core values provides the guiding principles for delivering patient care.
 Detailed plans and individualized patient care plans can be found in individual department/services, policy and procedure manuals, and standards of care and protocols.